 All written assignments are to be submitted by email to: email@example.com.

-A detailed syllabus and reference list will be distributed in class.
-All readings will be available online through the course materials webpage.
+A detailed syllabus and reference list will be distributed.
+All readings will be available online through the HKU Moodle page for the course.